Yervant Voskan

-Yervant Voskan (1855, Istanbul – Istanbul 1914) was an Armenian painter, sculptor, instructor, and administrator.
+Yervant Voskan (1855 in Istanbul – 1914 in Istanbul) was an Armenian painter, sculptor, instructor, and administrator.
 He is the first known sculptor in modern Turkish sculpture history and as the first sculpture teacher at the Sanay-i Nefise he educated the first generation of Turkish sculptors.

 Early life and studies

 Yervant Voskan was born in 1855 in Samatya, Istanbul into an Armenian family as the son of writer Hagop Voskan (1825 – 1907).
 His grandfather was Voskan Gotogyan of Erzurum, a foundryman at the Imperial Mint.
 After receiving his primary education from his father, he attended the Catholic Makruhyan Armenian School in Beşiktaş and the Pera Hayr Ananya school.
-In 1866, with the support of his family, he went to Venice to study at the Murad Raphaelian School.
+In 1866, with the support of his family, he went to Venice to study at the Moorat-Raphael College.
 There he was a student of Luigi Qura.
 Later he continued his studies in Rome at the Rome Imperial Art School as a student of Enrico Bektti and Cirolana Mazzini.
 In 1878 he was sent to Paris on a state scholarship to be educated in sculpture.